abraia/abraia-multiple/README.md

 # Abraia API client

-Automatically crop, resize, convert, and compress images for web.

-> No more complex ImageMagick parametrizations.
-Simple convert and resize your master images from the command line and get perfectly optimized images for web and mobile apps.
+Batch resize, crop, convert, and compress images from the command line and get perfectly optimized images for web and mobile apps.

-Batch resize and [optimize images](https://abraia.me/docs/image-optimization/) with no quality damage based on perception-driven technology.

-* Automatically crop and resize images to an specific size with smart cropping technology (our saliency and aesthetic based model balances between content and aesthetics).
+* Automatically resize and crop images to an specific size with smart cropping technology balancing content and aesthetics.
 * Convert SVGs to PNG or WebP images preserving the transparent background, or add a color to generate JPEG or WebP images.
-* Automatically optimize image compression with our perceptual adjustment to preserve the quality and maximize the compression.
+* Automatically [optimize images](https://abraia.me/docs/image-optimization/) with no quality damage based perception-driven technology.

 Choose an specific size, select the background color, and convert and optimize images for web (JPEG, PNG, WebP).